 When times get tough, it can be hard to keep going.
-Here are some motivational tips to help you get through the tough times and help you keep on going till you thrive again.
-I will also share my favorite inspirational quotes for tough times.
-Breathe, read this, and take things one day at a time.
+Here are some motivational tips to help you get through the tough times and help you keep on going until you thrive again.
+I will also share my favorite inspirational quotes about getting through tough times.
+When you are facing difficult situations, breathe, read this, and take things one day at a time.

 Giving up is easy.
 Life isn’t.